Home > Heating > A Homeowner’s Guide to Furnace Repair Services

 Facing a furnace problem is stressful enough without having to make the tough call between a costly repair and a full replacement.
 It’s a significant investment either way, so you want to be sure you’re making the right decision for your home and your budget.
 While every situation is unique, there are a few key factors you can evaluate to bring clarity to the choice.
 Thinking through the age of your system, the cost of repairs, potential energy savings, and critical safety issues will help you determine the most logical next step.

-Consider Your Furnace’s Age and Condition
+Check Your Furnace’s Age and Condition

 A well-maintained furnace can typically last between 15 and 30 years.
 If your unit is approaching or has surpassed the 15-year mark, it’s time to start thinking about replacement.
 As furnaces age, they become more susceptible to breakdowns and operate less efficiently.
 While a single repair on an older unit might seem manageable, it’s often the first of many.
 Investing in regular upkeep through a service maintenance program can extend its life, but even the best-cared-for furnace has an expiration date.
 If your furnace is in its golden years, putting money toward a new system is often a wiser long-term financial move than paying for another temporary fix.

-Compare Repair vs. Replacement Costs
+Do the Math: Repair vs. Replacement Costs

 When repair bills start to climb, it’s a clear sign that your furnace may be on its last legs.
 A helpful guideline is the 50% rule: if the cost of a repair is more than half the price of a new furnace, replacement is usually the better option.
 This is especially true if your furnace is more than seven years old.
 Think about not just the cost of the current repair but also the potential for future ones.
 A new system comes with a warranty and the peace of mind that you won’t be facing another unexpected breakdown anytime soon.
 Our technicians can help you weigh the numbers and provide a clear quote for both scenarios.